mustbepro/csgo-server-auto-update/README.md

+## csgo-server-auto-update

+---

-### CS:GO Sourcemod plugin to automatically install updates and restart server
+CS:GO Sourcemod plugin to automatically install CS:GO server updates and restart the server for the updates to apply.